folio-org/okapi/doc/securing.md

 ```

 The build takes a while.
 (It will go faster if you append `-DskipTests` to the
-mvn command line)
+mvn command line.)

-Check that near the end there is a line that says
+Check that near the end there is a line that says:

 ```
 [INFO] BUILD SUCCESS